South Hill, Virginia: Politics

 In previous years, election returns have shown that South Hill citizens favored Republican candidates (more often at 60% or above) in state and national elections since 1996, though this slipped to only 57.5% support for Republican candidate Mitt Romney in the 2012 Presidential election.

 In the 2006 election cycle, while donations from residents to Democratic and Republican candidates and organizations were almost evenly divided, citizens favored Republican candidate George Allen over Democratic candidate Jim Webb.
 Webb eventually went on to win the election.

 In 2007–2008, contributions to presidential campaigns favored Republican candidates overall, although the top single recipient as of March was Democratic Senator Barack Obama.
 The 283 South Hill voters who participated in the state's February 12 Democratic primary also favored Obama over Senator Hillary Clinton, 58% to 41%; the 244 Republican primary voters supported Senator John McCain (62.3%) over Governor Mike Huckabee (34.8%).

 Local government

-South Hill is governed by a council-manager government, the weak mayoral system, with an eight-member town council and a mayor.
+South Hill is governed by a council/manager form of government, with an eight-member town council and a mayor.

-In this form of the mayor-council government, the council possess both legislative and executive authority.
-The council may appoint officials and must approve of mayoral nominations.
-The council also exercises primary control over the municipal budget.

 Members of the South Hill Town Council: